webforj/webforj-documentation/docs/addons/table/table_selection.md

 >- `TableItemDeselectEvent` - Emitted when a previously selected table item (row) is deselected.
 Developers can use this event to handle actions associated with row deselection.
 >- `TableItemSelectionChange` - Emitted when the overall selection in the table changes.
 This event provides a consolidated view of the selected items, allowing developers to respond to changes in the table's selection state.

-In the example below, information about the selected row will be displayed via the `onItemSelect()` method whenever a user selects a row:
+In the example below, a `TableItemSelectEvent` event will be fired whenever a user selects a row.
+The event can be handled by adding a listener to the table using the `onItemSelect()` method.

 <ComponentDemo
 path='https://eu.bbx.kitchen/webapp/controlsamples?class=addondemos.tabledemos.TableSingleSelection'